hrtywhy/hrtywhy.github.io/_posts/2025-01-23-uncovering-the-marijuana-php-backdoor.markdown

 The web shell offers various features that attackers can exploit for different purposes, such as file manipulation (upload, rename, delete), command execution (e.g., `chmod`, `unzip`), and altering file timestamps

-One notable function is htmlspecialchars, used in conjunction with file-get-contents to read file contents.
+One notable function is `htmlspecialchars`, used in conjunction with `file-get-contents` to read file contents.
 These functions allow the encoding of both the file path and name through GET requests, utilizing parameters like `d` (directory) and `s` (file name) to construct the request.
 This encoding obfuscates the request, making it harder for Cloudflare to detect and flag it as malicious

 ![alt text](/images/codes.png)